prasannax1/starships/README.md

    * Maximum: Warp 9.7

 The *Eager* class lives where you would expect a diplomatic yacht.
 It's used as a diplomatic vehicle by the *Exodus* but it's a full fledged general purpose light cruiser.

+At roughly the same size as a *Nova* class, the *Eager* class can be used as an exploratory vessel, advanced scout, or as a Captain's yacht for diplomatic fucntions.

 ##### Image showing launch of Eager class from Exodus